 - You're trying to publish a multipatch layer, which is not supported.

 - Type a name for the vector tile layer.
 The layer is saved to My Content by default.
-You can save to a folder within My Content by either typing the folder name or browsing to an existing folder.
+You can save to a folder in My Content by either typing the folder name or browsing to an existing folder.

-- Choose to Copy all data.
+- Choose Copy all data.